 Ancient Cádiz is the oldest continuously inhabited city in southern Spain.
 It became the finish port for Race 2 and the start port for Race 3 of the Tall Ships Races 2016.
-For the Tall Ships Races 2020, it will be the second host port.
+For The Tall Ships Races Megallan-Elcano 500 Series 2021, it will be the final host port.

 Cádiz is one of the oldest cities in south-west Europe, and its complexity is almost unparalleled.
 It’s acted as a centre of power and influence, and has been key to Spain’s growth as a nation.
 There’s so much history to discover, with craggy sea walls, fascinating monuments, and intriguing museums.